wenbobao/PPiOS-Rename/README.md

 Using PPiOS-CG with PPiOS
 -------------------------
-The "renaming" obfuscation provided by *PreEmptive Protection for iOS - Class Guard* (*PPiOS-CG)* is the first, most-common type of obfuscation typically applied to applications to help protect them from reverse engineering, intellectual property theft, software piracy, tampering, and data loss.
-There are numerous additional obfuscation techniques, however, that are critically important for serious protection of apps.
-[PreEmptive Solutions](https://www.preemptive.com/) offers another product, simply named [PreEmptive Protection for iOS](https://www.preemptive.com/products/ppios) that includes multiple additional obfuscation transforms. *PPiOS-CG* is meant to work alongside *PPiOS*; together they provide much better protection than either one alone can provide.
+*PreEmptive Protection for iOS - Class Guard* (*PPiOS-CG)* provides the "renaming" obfuscation, which is the most-common type of obfuscation typically applied to applications to help protect them from reverse engineering, intellectual property theft, software piracy, tampering, and data loss.
+There are additional obfuscation techniques, however, that are critically important for serious protection of apps.
+[PreEmptive Solutions](https://www.preemptive.com/) offers another product, simply named [PreEmptive Protection for iOS](https://www.preemptive.com/products/ppios), that includes multiple additional obfuscation transforms. *PPiOS-CG* is meant to work alongside *PPiOS*; together they provide much better protection than either one alone can provide.

 If you have both *PPiOS-CG* and *PPiOS*, no special instructions are required for using them together.
 Set each one up according to its documentation, and they will each perform their obfuscation without affecting the other.